Contexts

 }

-Doc Detective can perform tests on a variety of apps.
-The following apps are supported:
+Doc Detective can perform browser-based tests on several browser engines.
+The following browser names are supported in the browsers

-Chrome is the only browser that supports recording test runs with the startRecording
+Chrome is the only browser that currently supports video recording via the record

 action.